 This is a Pass / No Grade course.
 As such, each assignment will be graded in a similar way.
 For example, if your submission was satisfactory and submitted on time, you will receive 100 points.

-The table below describes the meaning of homework and lecture assignment grades and what you need to do next.
+Unsatisfactory assignments can be revised and resubmitted.
+Please see the table below, which describes the meaning of homework and lecture assignment grades and what you need to do next.

 Grade Description Action 100 Assignment was satisfactory.
 Submitted on time.
 No further action is necessary.
 75 Assignment was satisfactory.
 Submitted late.
 No further action may be necessary.
 If you have multiple late assignments, you may need to submit make-up assignments to earn a passing grade in the course.
 50 Assignment was unsatisfactory.
 Submitted on time.
-Check the feedback, revise the assignment, and resubmit it by December 10.
+Check the feedback, revise the assignment, and resubmit it by December 9 at 5PM.
 If your resubmission is satisfactory, I will change your grade to 100.
 25 Assignment was unsatisfactory.
 Submitted late.
-Check the feedback, revise the assignment, and resubmit it by December 10.
+Check the feedback, revise the assignment, and resubmit it by December 9 at 5PM.
 If your resubmission is satisfactory, I will change your grade to 75.
 If you have multiple late assignments, you may need to submit make-up assignments to earn a passing grade in the course.
 0 Assignment had not been submitted when I posted the grades.
-Submit the assignment by December 10.
+Submit the assignment by December 9 at 5PM.
 If your submission is satisfactory, I will change your grade to 75.
 I have not yet posted grades for the assignment.
 Please be patient.
 I try to grade the assignments within 1 week of the due date.
 Sometimes I fall behind.